xmartlabs/xmartlabs.github.io/_posts/2017-05-01-Introducing-to-Ahoy.md

 `onOnboardingSkipped` is called by the controller when the user taps on the skip action.

-`onOnBoardingFinished` is called by the controller when the user taps on finish.
+`onOnBoardingFinished` is called by the controller when the user taps on the finish button.

 `visibilityChanged(for cell: UICollectionViewCell, at index: Int, amount: CGFloat)` is called each time the visibility of a cell changes (pst, use this option to incorporate some cool animations between each cell).

-**Bonus track:** if you feel like it you can redo the whole UI and just plug it in.
+**Bonus track:** if you feel like it, you can redo the whole UI and just plug it in.

 <p align='center'>
   <img src='https://raw.githubusercontent.com/xmartlabs/Ahoy/master/movie.gif' alt='Ahoy in action!'/>